 A cease and desist letter may be used at any time to request that activities be stopped that are violating your rights or, if you are an attorney, the rights of your client.
 This help guide will assist you in completing your letter and in understanding how to use it to your greatest advantage.

 Begin by selecting the type of cease and desist letter you want to send.
 This depends on the type of activities that you are seeking to stop.
-If none of the options fit your situation, then you will need a "General cease and desist."
+If none of the options fit your situation, then select "Other purpose" to create a letter to stop other types of harmful activities.
 For instance, this would be your selection if you are trying to stop someone from spreading defamatory remarks, slander, or libel.

 Next, select who is sending the letter.
 This cease and desist letter may be sent from either the aggrieved party or the aggrieved party's attorney.
 The perspective of the letter will automatically adjust accordingly.
 In the event that the sender is an attorney, the letter will direct the recipient to forward the letter to his or her attorney, if also represented, and to direct all communications regarding the matter to the sender's law firm.

 In this section, you can quickly enter the sender's and recipient's address and relevant contact details.
 The recipient may be either an individual or a business entity.